 The telecommunications industry provides an example of revenue model innovation with no significant impact on other components of the business model: The original revenue model was based on a fixed amount that had to be paid approximately two months in advance.
 The remaining amount for a certain period of time was collected by direct debit.
 As this procedure was risky, a comprehensive credit and receivables management system was developed to check the creditworthiness of customers.

 However, this automatically excluded large customer groups such as young people.
 In order to tap into these customer groups, the earnings model was innovated: customers no longer pay a basic fee and there are no more invoices.
 The customer pays an amount in advance, which he can then telephone - the prepaid card was born.

 The clear distinction between the business model and revenue model sharpens the view of the entire company and allows the revenue model to be withdrawn as a subordinate key component of the business model:

 “A successful combination of a great Business Model and Revenue Model results in a Google of today or a Facebook of tomorrow.
 But if you place your Revenue Model on the throne and crown it as king, with your Business Model as its slave, then you will land up with a Myspace of yesterday.”

 Alok Keyrival, Digital entrepreneur

 Born in Ried im Innkreis.
-As Head of Innovation, he is responsible for the entire project management and specializes in the areas of fuzzy front end and business model innovation.
+As former Head of Innovation, he was responsible for the entire project management and specializes in the areas of fuzzy front end and business model innovation.